 The guidance force can only be reduced in patients with remaining motor function of the legs.
-You only reduce the guidance force, if you want to challenge the patient to actively participate and relearn the leg movement and also to prepare for Lokomat treatment.
+You only reduce the guidance force, if you want to challenge the patient to actively participate and train the leg movement and also to prepare for Lokomat treatment.
 If you do so, you can reduce the guidance force to the value where the patient is still capable of completing the desired movement properly.
 The patient will fatigue during such an active therapy session.
-Therefore you might again increase the guidance force during the session with increasing fatigue.
+Therefore, you might again increase the guidance force during the session if you notice that the patient gets increasingly fatigued.
 You can also reduce the guidance force and simultaneously increase FES stimulation to support the "active" leg movement.

-Reducing the guidance force can also be a tool to assess how much voluntary movement the patient can fulfill.
+Reducing the guidance force can also be a tool to assess how much voluntary movement the patient can perform.